2025 Guide to AMCAS Work & Activities

 You may further discuss 3 out of your 15 experiences with “Most Meaningful Experience Remarks.”
 More space is given for you to talk about your most meaningful experiences, so take advantage of this extra space:

 • Use the higher character count.
 Don’t waste this extra chance to impress admissions committees.
-If you skimp on this section, it may give the impression that you have achieved little or that you are not a strong writer.
+If you skimp on this section, it may give the impression that you have achieved little or that are not a strong writer.
 One way to utilize this higher character count is to explain how this meaningful experience prepared you to be a better med student or healthcare worker.

 How do you choose which experiences should be your most meaningful experiences?
 Answer these questions to help determine which 3 experiences to choose: